-Gladiolus, called the sword lily for its upright, flower-studded stalk, is a genus of around 300 species in the family of Iridaceae.
+Gladiolus, sometimes called Sword lily, is a genus of around 300 species in the family of Iridaceae.
 Most of them are native to sub-Saharan Africa and around 10 species are native to Eurasia.
-Gladiolus is an easy to grow flower.
-With its narrow, blade-shaped leaves and attractive fragrant flowers, this perennial is perfect for a garden and as a cut flower for bouquets.

 The name comes from the Latin “gladiolus”, which means “small sword”, referring to the shape of the leaves.